ehojeily/aurora_gefs/gefs/README.md

 In order to use the run_Aurora.ipynb script, initial conditions from the CAMS Analysis must be retrieved from ECMWF.
 Sample code to do so is provided in the /demo/run_Aurora_demo.ipynb notebook.
 Model evaluation of Aurora was completed using Melodies-Monet (https://melodies-monet.readthedocs.io/en/stable/) and custom plotting scripts.
 The script is also configured to save Aurora files to Google Drive, however, this option can be turned off within the code.

 The run_Aurora_demo.ipynb notebook uses the same pre-processing and Aurora code as the main run_Aurora.ipynb notebook, however, it is scaled back to allow users to experiment with variables without costing a substantial amount of computing units from Colab by only forecasting for a single initialization time.
 Both notebooks are compatible with the A100 GPU on Google Colab.
+Running Aurora using GEFS data adds to computation time since the data are retrieved directly from AWS within the code.
+When running these notebooks, be mindful of your computing resource allocation and usage.

-Author: Ellie H. Hojeily
+If you have any questions or need assistance, please contact Ellie H. Hojeily (ehojeily@albany.edu).
-Contact: ehojeily@albany.edu